datasektionen/bawang-content/studier/faq/body_en.md

 ## Credit requirements

 **There are two or more obligatory momnets I have to attend at the same time, what do I do?**
-Mail you programe responsible while informing the vourse responsibles for both of the courses and the Study Comittee.
+Mail you programe responsible while informing the course responsibles for both of the courses and the Study Comittee.

 **What happens if I fail a course?**
 Failing a course could mean that you won't be eligible to take any course that has that course as a requirement.
 You can always talk to the Study Counseller and request to re-take the course.

-Om du inte klarar en kurs kan det innebära att du inte kommer få läsa kurser som har den kursen som förkunskapskrav, det kan samtidigt innebära att du inte får studiemedel p.g.a. för få tagna poäng.
-Du kan alltid prata med studievägledaren och be att få läsa om kursen.

 Don't forget, you can always ask when you are uncertain!
 You can always conatact the Study Committee, we are always ready to help!